Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Methodology

-We used data prior to 2023 to train the model; messages posted in that year were reserved for holdout datasets.
-This criterion yielded 24,353 messages in \textbf{Dataset \textit{L}} that were used as labelled examples of the positive class to train the model.
-We defined the negative class filtering \textbf{Dataset $U\_lang$} by messages posted before 2023 without location metadata.
+We trained the models on data prior to January 2023 and reserved data between January and May 2023 for holdout datasets.
+Compared to a random allocation between training and holdout datasets, this temporal split allows us to test the model on the most recent data.
+The approach seeks to approximate the real-world scenario analysts would encounter when monitoring never-seen data, with distributional shift (new location names or events).
+This criterion yielded 24,353 messages in \textbf{Dataset \textit{L}} that were used as labeled examples of the positive class to train the model.
+We defined the negative class filtering \textbf{Dataset $U_{lang}$} by messages posted before 2023 without location metadata.
 Then, we deleted those posts overlapping the \textbf{Dataset \textit{L}} and down-sampled the data, randomly selecting a volume of messages three times the number of positive samples (73,059) to avoid an extreme class imbalance.
 Therefore, the initial training dataset combining both classes had 97,412 messages.

-After fine-tuning the Transformer model, we used it to generate pseudo-labels for the \textbf{Dataset $U_{geo}$}, after removing all messages posted in 2023 or used in the initial training.
-This approach resulted in 199,015 labelled examples used to augment the training dataset.
+After fine-tuning the Transformer model, we used it to generate pseudo-labels for the messages in \textbf{Dataset $U_{geo}$} posted before 2023 and not used in the initial training.
+This self-training approach resulted in 199,015 labeled examples used to augment the training dataset.
 To validate the pseudolabels generated, we categorized the predictions into four quantiles according to the probability assigned to each positive class.
 So, we selected ten samples from each class and quantile, resulting in a validation sample of 80 messages.
-Finally, we augmented the original training dataset to include the pseudo labels and fine-tuned the BERT model again from scratch.
+Finally, we augmented the original training dataset to include the pseudo labels and fine-tuned BERTimbau again from scratch.

-We assessed the performance of the BERT and baseline models using two main metrics.
-To compute these, we created two holdout datasets applying distinct filters to the data described in Section~\ref{subchap:datasource}.
+Figure~\ref{app:datasets} summarizes the data collection and transformation process to train and test the model.
+Green and red arrows represent, respectively, positive and negative classes of texts.